-open heart is an ethnodrama that illuminates and explores the experiences of gay male couples living in non-monogamous or “open” relationships.
-Thirteen couples and a therapist/researcher were interviewed, the audio recordings were coded and transcribed, and a verbatim interview theatre script emerged offering thoughts and opinions on the following questions: How do gay couples define open relationships?
+open heart is a verbatim documentary theatre piece that illuminates and explores the experiences of gay male couples living in non-monogamous or “open” relationships.
+Thirteen couples and a therapist/researcher were interviewed, the audio recordings were coded and transcribed, and a verbatim documentary theatre script emerged offering thoughts and opinions on the following questions: How do gay couples define open relationships?
 How do gay men in open relationships define the word “monogamy?”
 Why do gay couples choose to live in open relationships?
 What are the advantages and disadvantages of an open relationship arrangement?

 C R E D I T S:

 Sharon Counts (assistant director), Robert Keith (stage manager), Emily Stork (lighting), Blake McCarty (sound & projections), Márion Talán (costumes), and Allyn Bard Rathus (company manager).
 Performers: Chris Bresky, Stephen Donovan, Daryl Embry, Nick Lewis, and Karl O’Brian Williams.
 Photography by Andrew Adolphus